douglasmiranda/ddpt/README.md

 #### Unprivileged user

 That's because it's more secure to run processes with non-privileged users.
-You could choose to run in development as root, but in Django we're always running commands that generate files, and you'll be doing that from inside the container, therefore creating files as root and you can't write to them with you normal host user.
+You could choose to run in development as root, but in Django we're always running commands that generate files, and you'll be doing that from inside the container, therefore creating files as root and you can't write to them with your normal host user.
 You'll be always executing `sudo chown ...`.
 Plus I'm trying to keep things close to production here.

-In Linux what matters is not the human readable user name like "django".
+In Linux what matters is not the human-readable user name like "django".
 What really matters is the `UID`, and they can differ from one Linux distribution to another, so you have to make sure to use the same `UID` for both the container user and you host user.

 You can find your user `UID` with `id -u $USER`.

 #### Fix permissions in a shared code volume using a common UID

 As you can see in our [docker-compose.yml](docker-compose.yml) file we have our Django code shared with the Django container.
 In projects like this, we create files from outside and from inside the container, and this can lead to some permission issues in development.
-(Not only in dev, but for our production version we apply the correct owner to the files when copying, so no problem there.)
+(Not only in dev but for our production version we apply the correct owner to the files when copying, so no problem there.)

 The approach I chose here was to use your user `UID` as the `UID` of the user **django** inside the container.